Rappers Are Loving Themselves: Finding The Space For Nigerian Hip Hop To Thrive

 Mechanics, to use the word broadly in this sense refers to those who can’t grasp Mode9’s lyrics, or bump his hardcore albums on a car while going to work.
 To a cult of fans who swear by his hard-hitting punchlines, Mode9 is GOAT; the Headies, Nigeria’s biggest music awards show, has honored him with the Lyricist on the Roll award for a record seven times.
 For quite a long time, the neo-colonialist construct of which language was the superior rap language had many Nigerian rappers writing their rap lyrics with the intention of being obscure.
 And Headies, as an awards show, before the mass infiltration of indigenous rappers, supported English’s dominance.

 Great (and different) things were yet on the way.
 As rappers like Olamide and Phyno demanded a stake, Hip Hop–loving Nigerians were forced to interact with the languages in which they negotiated this.
-Ruggedman's ideology which favored indigenous elements in Hip Hop proved to be more acceptable by the more progressive generation, marked by the emergence of two rappers who would go on to conquer all that stood before them.
-Phyno's haughty stories were brash, his lines spiced with the poetry that is inherent in the Igbo language –his album No Guts, No Glory remains one of the greater Nigerian rap projects of all time.
-Lagos and its madness was muse for Olamide's craze, with much of his early music marked with a Lil Wayne-esque shock value which consistently pronounced his person.
-When the rappers teamed up to make "Ghost Mode," there could have been only one outcome: a hit song.
-In its time, the song shared a similar level of popularity with "Oleku," which was released 27 months prior —they were rap songs which easily found a place in the mainstream's groves.
+Ruggedman’s ideology which favored indigenous elements in Hip Hop proved to be more acceptable by the more progressive generation, marked by the emergence of two rappers who would go on to conquer all that stood before them.
+Phyno’s haughty stories were brash, his lines spiced with the poetry that is inherent in the Igbo language –his album No Guts, No Glory remains one of the greater Nigerian rap projects of all time.
+Lagos and its madness was the muse for Olamide’s craze, with much of his early music marked with a Lil Wayne-Esque shock value that consistently pronounced his person.
+When the rappers teamed up to make “Ghost Mode,” there could have been only one outcome: a hit song.
+In its time, the song shared a similar level of popularity with “Oleku,” which was released 27 months prior —they were rap songs that easily found a place in the mainstream’s groves.

-These are rap songs which wittingly pair the suaveness of the local (this was provided by Brymo in "Oleku") with English, an invite to more ears.
+These are rap songs that wittingly pair the suaveness of the local (this was provided by Brymo in “Oleku”) with English, an invite to more ears.
 It is no surprise that both rappers (Ice Prince and Phyno) mention M.I as an inspiration.
 Jude Abaga will be written favorably into history for his tact.
-Man's a clear-headed genius whose critically acclaimed projects has challenged the ways in which Hip Hop can be made for the Nigerian.
+Man’s a clear-headed genius whose critically acclaimed projects have challenged the ways in which Hip Hop can be made for the Nigerian.

-However, for all of M.I's greatness, one could make the case that Olamide boasts a similar (perhaps greater) level of influence on newer artistes; his contemporaries even.
+However, for all of M.I’s greatness, one could make the case that Olamide boasts a similar (perhaps greater) level of influence on newer artistes; his contemporaries even.
 The last years of the 2010s, local rappers –the problematic term which was used to describe rappers who delivered their songs indigenously– broke out of bars and asserted themselves.
-These set of rappers, like CDQ, Zlatan Ibile, and Lil Kesh, amongst many others, have an in-road (to access Pop spaces) cut for them, one would argue, because of Olamide.
-Through his songs which varied in theme, from anthemic jams ("Lagos Boys,") to philosophical musings on life ("Anifowose"), Olamide has proven to be fluid and sonically competent.
+This set of rappers, like CDQ, Zlatan Ibile, and Lil Kesh, amongst many others, have an in-road (to access Pop spaces) cut for them, one would argue, because of Olamide.
+Through his songs which varied in theme, from anthemic jams (“Lagos Boys,”) to philosophical musings on life (“Anifowose“), Olamide has proven to be fluid and sonically competent.